negulescu42/information-as-alignment/README.md

 brew install stockfish
 ```

-If Stockfish is not available on `PATH`, edit the engine path inside the notebook.
+if Stockfish is not available on `PATH`, edit the engine path inside the notebook.

 ### CIFAR-100

-The CIFAR-100 notebook uses the torchvision loader and can download the dataset automatically if needed.
+the CIFAR-100 notebook uses the torchvision loader and can download the dataset automatically if needed.

 ### Chess PGN database

-The chess notebook expects an elite-game PGN file at the path specified inside the notebook.
+the chess notebook expects an elite-game PGN file at the path specified inside the notebook.

-Recommended source:
+recommended source:
-- a Lichess elite PGN dump or equivalent elite-game corpus
+- a Lichess elite PGN dump or equivalent elite-game corpus: https://database.lichess.org/

-Place the PGN file at the expected path, or edit the path variable before running.

 ---

 ## Quick start

-If you want the fastest sanity check, run the notebooks in this order:
+if you want the fastest sanity check, run the notebooks in this order:

 1. `(IBF)Toy-Model.ipynb`
 2. `(IBF)Domain-I-RRW.ipynb`
 3. `(IBF)Domain-II-Chess.ipynb`
 4. `(IBF)Domain-III-CIFAR-100.ipynb`

-That order is deliberate:
+that order is deliberate:
 - the toy model shows every mechanism in the open
 - RRW confirms the mechanism under controlled contradiction
 - chess shows the mechanism under real strategic structure